-3.2.3 Using command files
+3.2.3 Using J-Link Command Files

 J-Link commander can also be used in batch mode which allows the user to use J-Link commander for batch processing and without user interaction.
-Please do not confuse command file with J-Link script files (please refer to J-Link script files for more information about J-Link script files).
+Please do not confuse J-Link Command Files file with J-Link Script Files (please refer to J-Link Script Files for more information about J-Link script files).
 When using J-Link commander in batch mode, the path to a command file is passed to it.
 The syntax in the command file is the same as when using regular commands in J-Link commander (one line per command).
 SEGGER recommends to always pass the device name via command line option due some devices need special handling on connect/reset in order to guarantee proper function.

-JLink.exe -device STM32F103ZE -CommanderScript C:\CommandFile.jlink
+JLink.exe -device STM32F103ZE -CommandFile C:\CommandFile.jlink